Finding a Top Financial Advisor Firm in Bloomington, Minnesota

 Navpoint Financial, Inc.

-Navpoint Financial is a six-person, fee-only advisory firm with just over $420 million in assets under management (AUM).
-Its 230 clients are all individuals, with a majority of them above the high-net-worth threshold.
+Navpoint Financial is a fee-only advisory firm and comes next on our Bloomington list.
+Its clients are all individuals, with a majority of them above the high-net-worth threshold.

 Navpoint specializes in both investment management and financial planning services.